jonhue/onsignal-rails/CONTRIBUTING.md

 Finally, if your pull request affects documentation or any non-code changes, guidelines for those changes are [available here](CONTRIBUTING.md)

-Thanks for contributing to OnSignal!
+Thanks for contributing to OnSignal on Rails!